MicrosoftDocs/azure-docs/articles/virtual-machines/windows/tutorial-manage-vm.md

 ## Understand VM sizes

-A virtual machine size determines the amount of compute resources such as CPU, GPU, and memory that are made available to the virtual machine.
-Virtual machines need to be created with a size appropriate for the expect workload.
-If workload increases, an existing virtual machine can be resized.
+A VM size determines the amount of compute resources such as CPU, GPU, and memory that are made available to the VM.
+Virtual machines should to be created using a VM size appropriate for the workload.
+If a workload increases, an existing virtual machine can also be resized.

 ### VM Sizes